Skip to main content

 Step 3: Verify the domain

-Now, in the Verify Domain dialog, you can finally click on VERIFY.
+Now, in the Verify Domain dialog, you can finally click on Verify.
 After the domain has been verified, you can start scanning!

 Common Issues and Mistakes